Looking back: 10 conservation wins from the last 10 years

 © Richard Barrett/WWF-UK

 Decades of hunting and habitat destruction had caused the global population of wild tigers to dwindle to just 3,200 by 2010—down from as many as 100,000 in the early 1900s.
 In response, WWF helped secure global commitments to double the number of tigers in the wild, or reach “TX2,” at a major summit in St. Petersburg, Russia in 2010.
 The goal, established by WWF scientists, is to double the number of wild tigers by 2022, the next Chinese Year of the Tiger.
 Since the summit, we’ve seen some important signs of progress.
 A 2016 report found that for the first time in over a century, wild tiger numbers had increased, to approximately 3,900.
-And in 2018, Nepal reported that its tiger population had nearly doubled since 2009, from roughly 121 to an estimated 235.
+In 2018, Nepal reported that its tiger population had nearly doubled since 2009, from roughly 121 to an estimated 235.
+And in 2019, India reported new wild tiger estimates of 2,967 individuals—an increase from the previous 2015 estimate of 2,226.
 More work remains, particularly in Southeast Asia, where snares have maimed or killed an alarming number of tigers and where forest conversion for palm oil production has decimated habitats.
 WWF is focusing on those areas through 2022 and beyond.

 Safeguarding National Parks through "Earth for Life" Initiatives